Basic Submission Guidelines

 All revisions should be made with "Track Changes" turned on.
 They should be submitted in marked-up form so that reviewers can see exactly which changes were made.

-2. Are your references in proper NLM format?
+3. Are your references in NLM format (including books and websites)?

 Reprints may be requested from the editors.
 E-mail requests to JournalAOCD@gmail.com.
 There will be a shipping and handling cost for reprints.